bmcar11/wildlander-mod.github.io/_06-MechanicsAnaylsis/Advanced-Combat-Mechanics.md

 Level/Health/Stamina/Magic if the creature comes in different sizes but same base creature.

 **Basic Stats**
-Movement Speed, Melee/Ranged damage or spells that the Enemy can cast, Standard armor, Magical armor, Enemy ability to penetrate your armor, If its has health regeneration, diseases or can knock the player down.
+Movement Speed, Melee/Ranged damage or spells that the Enemy can cast, Standard armor, Magical armor, Enemy ability to penetrate your armor, if it has health regeneration, diseases or can knock the player down.

 **Weapon Protection**
 Bonus armor that the Enemy gains if attacked by weapon damage types.

 **Resistances & Weaknesses**
-If the Enemy has protection or vulnerability to Fire/Frost/Shock/Poison, If the Enemy has Knockdown, Sneak Attack or Paralysis protection, and if the enemy has any additional protections - E.g Drain life, Unrelenting force.
+If the Enemy has protection or vulnerability to Fire/Frost/Shock/Poison, if the Enemy has Knockdown, Sneak Attack or Paralysis protection, and if the enemy has any additional protections - E.g Drain life, Unrelenting force.

 **Material Protection**
 If the Enemy has protection or vulnerability to Weapon materials such as Silver or Daedric, or if they take reduced damage from conventional materials.